asadprodhan/How_to_connect_to_Pawsey_nimbus_instance/README.md

-- Tick the ‘use private key’ box.
+- Tick the ‘Use private key’ box.
 Browse to your key.
 It is a file with ‘.pem’ extension.
 Select it and press OK.